Wildfire Models Are Missing the Risk That Matters Most

 The world’s costliest wildfire events illustrate this clearly:

-- Recent Los Angeles–area fires generated some of the largest wildfire losses globally, with insured losses estimated by Swiss Re near $40B and total economic losses estimated by AccuWeather at $250–275B
+- Recent Los Angeles–area fires generated some of the largest wildfire losses globally, with insured losses estimated by Swiss Re near 40 Billion dollars and total economic losses esimtated by AccuWeather at $250–275 Billion.
+These were not the largest fire years by area burned.

 They were rare, high-impact events hitting dense, expensive landscapes.